denny-imanuel/CoreSwagger/Readme.md

 ﻿# Core API
 by Denny Imanuel

-This project shows how to build C#.Net Core API
+This project shows how to build C#.Net Core API with Swagger UI

 ### Requirement